The Narcissus in early November 2018. The 37-foot-long

 with each containing two, 90-hp motors.
 The trucks shown

-trucks that were also acquired and between them all,
+trucks also acquired and between them all,

 along with major engineering, a pair of trucks will